LiaScript/docs/README.md

 If your script involves heavy computation that might impact the overall performance of the course, set this attribute to true.
 This will ensure the script is executed in a worker thread.
 __Note that when using a worker thread, modifying the DOM is not possible.__

+      {{7}}
+__`type`__

+    --{{7}}--
+This parameter is used to define the type of the script, which is used to determine the syntax highlighting and the execution environment.
+The default value is `text/javascript`, but you can also use `text/python` or `text/ruby` to execute code in different languages.
+Thereby `text/` is optional and can be omitted.
+This parameter makes only sense in combination with partial `modify`.

 ### Internationalization API